Catastrophic interference: Constraints Imposed by Learning and Forgetting Functions: Ratcliff (1990)

-This finding contradicts with studies on human memory, which indicated that discrimination increases with learning.
+This finding contradicts studies on human memory, which indicated that discrimination increases with learning.
 Ratcliff attempted to alleviate this problem by adding 'response nodes' that would selectively respond to old and new inputs.
 However, this method did not work as these response nodes would become active for all inputs.
 A model which used a context pattern also failed to increase discrimination between new and old items.

 Proposed solutions

 The main cause of catastrophic interference seems to be overlap in the representations at the hidden layer of distributed neural networks.
 In a distributed representation, each input tends to create changes in the weights of many of the nodes.
 Catastrophic forgetting occurs because when many of the weights where "knowledge is stored" are changed, it is unlikely for prior knowledge to be kept intact.
 During sequential learning, the inputs become mixed, with the new inputs being superimposed on top of the old ones.
 Another way to conceptualize this is by visualizing learning as a movement through a weight space.
 This weight space can be likened to a spatial representation of all of the possible combinations of weights that the network could possess.
 When a network first learns to represent a set of patterns, it finds a point in the weight space that allows it to recognize all of those patterns.
 However, when the network then learns a new set of patterns, it will move to a place in the weight space for which the only concern is the recognition of the new patterns.
 To recognize both sets of patterns, the network must find a place in the weight space suitable for recognizing both the new and the old patterns.

 Below are a number of techniques which have empirical support in successfully reducing catastrophic interference in backpropagation neural networks: